greg-js/arch-wiki-md-repo/wiki/_content/Keyboard configuration in console.md

 ```

-The `--no-convert` option can be used to prevent `localectl` to automatically change the [Xorg keymap](/index.php/Keyboard_configuration_in_Xorg "Keyboard configuration in Xorg") to the nearest match.
+The `--no-convert` option can be used to prevent `localectl` from automatically changing the [Xorg keymap](/index.php/Keyboard_configuration_in_Xorg "Keyboard configuration in Xorg") to the nearest match.
 See `man localectl` for more information.

 ### Temporary configuration